Excellent

 When do I need a Level 3 rather than Level 2 survey for a Sheffield property?

-In Sheffield, a Level 3 survey is strongly recommended if the property was built before 1950 - which applies to around 40% of the city's homes.
-Pre-1950 terraces typically have solid walls, shallow foundations, and decades of alterations that a Level 2 traffic-light report won't fully investigate.
+In Sheffield, a Level 3 survey is strongly recommended if the property was built before 1950 - which applies to around 40% of the city homes.
+Pre-1950 terraces typically have solid walls, shallow foundations, and decades of alterations that a Level 2 traffic-light report will not fully investigate.
 You should also choose Level 3 if the property is on a hillside plot in areas like Walkley, Crookes, or Stannington, where retaining walls and split-level foundations are common; if it sits in a coal mining zone of influence (much of east and south Sheffield); if it shows any visible cracking, damp, or structural irregularities; or if it has been converted from industrial use.
-A Level 2 is typically sufficient for post-1980 properties in standard condition, but given Sheffield's building stock, Level 3 is the right choice for the majority of Victorian and Edwardian homes in the city.
+A Level 2 is typically sufficient for post-1980 properties in standard condition, but given Sheffield building stock, Level 3 is the right choice for the majority of Victorian and Edwardian homes in the city.

 RICS Level 3 Building Survey in Sheffield